Setting Up Your Trading Computer – Video Card Ports Explained

 VGA

 VGA is an older analog connection type.
-It’s nearly extinct & most video cards don’t even include them as an output.
+It’s nearly extinct & most video cards don’t even include them as an output anymore.
 Some of the lower priced cards we’ve offered still have them, but is not common.
 We don’t recommend using this connection type.
-VGA output connection ports on the back of your computer look like the picture below.
+VGA had a good long run in the computer industry, but it’s time has passed.
+If you still have older monitors there are probably VGA ports on them, as well as DVI and/or HDMI.

 DVI